grafana/grafana/README.md

 # Kibana

 __NOTE__: You have reached the Kibana 3 repository.
-Kibana 3 is completely new version of Kibana written entirely in HTML and Javascript.
+Kibana 3 is a completely new version of Kibana written entirely in HTML and Javascript.
 You can find the Kibana 2 repository at [https://github.com/rashidkpc/Kibana](https://github.com/rashidkpc/Kibana)

 ### Important!
 The dashboard storage format has changed in Kibana 3 milestone 3.
 Existing dashboards are unfortunately not backward compatible.
-However there's some great new features:
+However there are some great new features:
-* Every panel support multi-query
+* Every panel supports multi-query
 * Customizable query colors and labels
-* Queries, label and colors are synced across panels at all times
+* Queries, labels and colors are synced across panels at all times
-* Queries can assigned explicitly to panels, they can also be pinned and unpinned.
+* Queries can be assigned explicitly to panels, they can also be pinned and unpinned
 * New filtering functionality
 * Filters can be toggled, removed and edited
 * Drill down won't overwrite your queries, labels or colors